rodlukas/UP-admin/README.md

 [Fly.io](https://fly.io/).
 Shortly afterwards in December 2022 the whole production was also migrated to the same place.
 The migration included also the PostgreSQL database with all the data.
 The instances `staging` and `demo` were terminated without replacement.

+### Containerization

+Since the app was historically deployed to [Heroku PaaS](https://www.heroku.com/) using theirs [Builpacks](https://devcenter.heroku.com/articles/buildpacks), it didn't use any form of containerization.
+This approach had it's advantages and disadvantages.
+However, with the arrival of other PaaS like [Fly.io](https://fly.io/) migration to container approach was required.
+These efforts led to fully containerized app based on Docker (and published image in Github Container Registry).
+With the help of the newly introduced Docker Compose V2 the README Install & Run instruction could also be rapidly simplified and the app can be launched with a few lines.

 ## License